-The nationally designated Northwest Passage Scenic Byway follows U.S Highway 12 from Lewiston to Lolo Pass, including a spur from Kooskia to Grangeville on Highway 13.
+The nationally designated Northwest Passage Scenic Byway follows U.S.Highway 12 from Lewiston to Lolo Pass and a Highway 13 spur from Kooskia to Grangeville.
 The Byway is not only one of the nation’s most scenic byways but also one of its wildest and most historic.
-It commemorates the Lewis & Clark Expedition’s 1804 – 06 successful effort to carry out President Thomas Jefferson’s commission to find the “northwest passage” to the Pacific Ocean.
-The byway crosses a portion of the Nez Perce Indian’s ancestral homeland and parallels the expeditionists’ west-east routes, which roughly followed the Nez Perces’ ancient trail to the buffalo plains.
+It commemorates the Lewis & Clark Expedition’s 1804-’06 successful effort to carry out President Thomas Jefferson’s commission to find the “northwest passage” to the Pacific Ocean.
+The Byway crosses a portion of the Nez Perce Indian’s ancestral homeland and parallels the expeditionists’ west-east routes, which roughly followed the Nez Perces’ ancient trail to the buffalo plains.
 As travelers drive the byway, they have opportunities to visit Nez Perce cultural sites, such as the Nez Perce National Historical Park Visitor Center at Spalding and the legendary Heart of the Monster site in East Kamiah, and to stand in the footsteps of Lewis & Clark at expedition sites.

-The Selway River – with 100 of its 121 miles flowing through designated Wilderness, is the longest stretch of virgin river in the United States.
-The Selway and Lochsa are revered nationwide as world-class whitewater rafting and kayaking rivers.
-The Big Wild also lures hikers, hunters, horseback riders, birders, picnickers, campers, fishers, skiers and others who value the region as an outdoor-recreation paradise.
-As suggested above, the byway additionally offers an exceptionally rich treasure trove for professional and casual historians fascinated with the full panoply of Old West characters — Indians, explorers, mountain men, missionaries, gold miners, outlaws, settlers, hustlers, cowboys/cowgirls, and more.
+The Selway River – with 100 of its 121 miles flowing through protected wilderness, is the longest stretch of virgin river in the United States.
+The Selway and Lochsa are revered nationwide as world-class whitewater rafting and kayaking rivers, and “The Big Wild” to which the Byway also provides access lures hikers, hunters, horseback riders, birders, picnickers, campers, fishers, skiers and others who value the region as an outdoor-recreation paradise.
+As suggested above, the Byway additionally offers an exceptionally rich treasure trove for professional and casual historians fascinated with the full panoply of Old West characters — Indians, explorers, mountain men, missionaries, gold miners, outlaws, settlers, hustlers, cowboys/cowgirls, and more.